friquifund/website/pages/joinus.md

     Concepte: FriquiFund 2023 - YOUR NAME HERE
     ```

+    Or, alternatively, at Benevity under "FriquiFund Membership 2024"

     (\*) The fee is 240€ every year, but when you first join you can make it 20€ per remaining full month of the year.
 For example, if you join in October, you would need to transfer 40€ for your first year membership.

 Since FriquiFund is fully managed by volunteers, it may take us a few days to get back to you... bear with us!